-- Go to the old town of Luray and walk along the Greenway Park and Hawksbill Creek and terminate at one of Luray’s eateries for breakfast, lunch or dinner.
-After your meal, consider taking in a movie at our old style charming Luray Movie Theater in town.
+- Go to the old town of Luray and walk along the Hawksbill River in the Greenway Park and terminate on Main Street at one of Luray’s eateries for breakfast, lunch or dinner – the Mimslyn Inn or Gathering Grounds is a good choice.

-- Bundle up under the heavenly stars around a crackling campfire on a cold night while sipping hot seasonal spiced wine or hot chocolate
+3. Bundle up under the heavenly stars around a crackling campfire on a cold night while sipping hot seasonal spiced wine or hot chocolate.

-- Visit the Art Warehouse, Shenandoah Moon, and other boutique shops in old Town Luray for art works, antiques and many unique gifts and items.
-While you’re out, take in a meal on the Delightful Dining Trail.
+10. Visit the Art Warehouse, Shenandoah Moon, and other boutique shops in old Town Luray for art works, antiques and many unique gifts and items.

 YES – Enjoy our Winterfest event….end of November through January….Feb is the month of LOVE!